MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

 ![Diagram showing what each icon means in the Dynamics 365 Remote Assist mobile toolbar.](./media/mr-toolbar.png "RAM Toolbar")

 ### Add arrow annotation

 To position the arrow:

-- Make sure the arrow is selected in the annotation toolbar.
+1. Make sure the arrow is selected in the annotation toolbar.

-- Move your device around to position the dot on the object or area you want to highlight
+2. Move your device around to position the dot on the object or area you want to highlight.

-- Tap to place the ghost arrow on your device screen
+3. Tap to place the ghost arrow on your device screen.

     ![Show ghost arrow in the Dynamics 365 Remote Assist mobile toolbar.](./media/share-annotation-1.jpg "RAM Ghost Arrow")

-- To rotate the arrow, tap and drag the arrow in a circular motion (360 degrees)
+4. To rotate the arrow, tap and drag the arrow in a circular motion (360 degrees).

 ### Add ink annotation

 To determine where you start drawing:

 - Make sure the ink pen is selected in the annotation toolbar.
 - Tap and drag on the screen to start drawing